OperatingFuture/Recommendation-System-in-PyTorch/README.md

 ## Installation
 ### Requirements
 * Install Anaconda, if you don't already have it.
-* Create an environment from my environment.yaml file.
+* Create an environment from my environment.yaml file, (conda env create -f environment.yml).

 ### Downloading the code files
 * Clone this repo to your computer.